lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 The _Visualization Toolkit_ provides a variety of classes to perform actor (or vtkProp), point, cell, and world point picking (**Figure 8-38**).
 Depending on which picker is used, either software-based geometric intersection or hardware picking is used.
 The following describes each of the picker types in detail.

 All pickers are subclasses of vtkAbstractPicker which defines the basic pick interface.
 The user must specify a selection point in display coordinates for a specified instance of vtkRenderWindow and invoke the Pick() method.
-At a minimum, the class must return an x-y-z pick position in world coordinates.
+At a minimum, the class must return an $x-y-z$ pick position in world coordinates.
 It is possible to limit the pick candidates to a list of vtkProps (the PickList).
 The class also invokes the StartPickEvent, PickEvent, and EndPickEvent events that are invoked prior to picking, during picking, and after picking, respectively.

 Classes that can return information indicating which vtkProp they have picked are subclasses of vtkAbstractPropPicker.
 After the pick operation, vtkAbstractPropPicker returns a vtkAssemblyPath.
 The assembly path is an ordered list of instances of vtkProp and possibly associated 4x4 transformation matrices.
 The path represents a concatenated hierarchy of assembly nodes if an assembly has been defined (see [“Assemblies and Other Types of vtkProp”](http://localhost:8000/VTKBook/03Chapter3/#assemblies-and-other-types-of-vtkprop) in [Chapter 3](/VTKBook/03Chapter3)) for more information about props and assemblies).